Community Food Systems Curriculum

 Local Food Leader Online Module Syllabus

 - Community Food Systems: a process based certification that increases capacity for food system practitioners to work in and develop food systems.
 It teaches a needed framework for food systems development that walks through a three year process that started in Iowa in 2014.
 This certification is unique because it both focuses on collective decision making and strategic planning methods, as well as unique opportunities to tie in technical assistance such as economic impact analysis, feasibility studies, and design thinking.
 This is relevant because food systems are dynamic and unique.
 This certification will equip participants in various different skill sets and facilitation methods, as well as team building; participants will develop different strategies for decision-making, and will have the ability to bring projects from thinking to project implementation for reaching systems based goals.
 Here is a four-page overview of goals and curriculum of the Community Food Systems certification.
+The Community Food Systems Tactic Checklist is now available as well.

 Community Food Systems Assessor Certification Syllabus